 research and publish in the field of animal rights law, exploring and developing the key themes;

-teach Animal Rights Law and other courses to students, so that future leaders among our students will understand the issues and solutions;
+teach the (currently extracurricular) Animal Rights Law course and other such courses to students, so that future leaders among our students will understand the issues and solutions;

 offer talks for lay audiences;